znsio/specmatic-documentation/documentation/authoring_contracts.md

 Instead, from within Postman, plug in in the required credentials, invoke the API, and save the request and response as an example.

-Then export the collection, and import it into Qontract.
+Then export the collection, and import it into Specmatic.

-Qontract will still fail to invoke the API, but it will see and convert the examples.
+Specmatic will still fail to invoke the API, but it will see and convert the examples.
 You can then adjust the contract as needed.